charlottebachwork-studio/data-analytics-portfolio/sql/retail_analysis/README.md

 The dataset used for my retail analysis is drawn from the 'E-Commerce Data' from Kaggle, which I have linked below!
 It contains invoices, customers, products, quantities, and prices.
 - https://www.kaggle.com/datasets/carrie1/ecommerce-data?resource=download

+## Key Analysis Questions
+1. How is revenue trending over time?
+2. How many customers are repeat buyers?
+3. Which products drive the most revenue?